 - Maternal and Infant Health

 Hamilton County Public Health is part of a county-wide initiative to improve maternal and infant health and to reduce infant mortality— a significant, troubling problem in Hamilton County.
 In order to take effective actions to improve the health and safety of infants and children in our community, it is essential to identify, describe and monitor these problems and the populations at risk.
 Our epidemiologists work to monitor and report the frequency of infant deaths and the associated risk factors such as pre-term birth; visit our reports page to review the most recent monthly reports (click here).
 Maternal and Infant Health data is also available through our Community AHEAD program tool (below).
-Our division also provides analytical services to support the shared objectives of other agencies; please see the Child Fatality Review Report produced jointly by the Hamilton County Family and Children First Council and HCPH (click here)
+Our division also provides analytical services to support the shared objectives of other agencies; please see the Child Fatality Review Reports (click here) and our Maternal and Newborn Health and Infant Mortality pages.

 - Injury Surveillance